Alwin-Lin/GCP-automation/README.md

 ## Getting started

-If this the first time, <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new project</a> and grant acces to cloud storage.
+If this the first time, <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new GCP project</a> and grant acces to cloud storage.

 After that, if this is first time, run setup.sh>cloneAndBuild.sh>triggerCreation.sh
 ```